benkitia/personal-site/content/subscribe.md

 To subscribe to an RSS feed of all new blog posts, use this link: <https://bensonkitia.com/index.xml>.

-#### By Category or Tag
+#### By category or tag

-To subscribe to an RSS feed of new posts in/with specific [Categories](/categories) or [Tags](/tags), filter [all posts](/blog) by the Category or Tag you'd like to subscribe to, and then use the link at the bottom of that Category/Tag's page.
+To subscribe to an RSS feed of new posts in/with specific [categories](/categories) or [tags](/tags), filter [all posts](/blog) by the category or tag you'd like to subscribe to, and then use the link at the bottom of that category/tag's page.

 Alternatively, you can manually add the feed to your RSS client with the following syntax:

-By Category e.g. "Example Category": `https://bensonkitia.com/categories/example-category/index.xml`
+By category e.g. "Example Category": `https://bensonkitia.com/categories/example-category/index.xml`

-By Tag e.g. "example tag": `https://bensonkitia.com/tags/example-tag/index.xml`
+By tag e.g. "example tag": `https://bensonkitia.com/tags/example-tag/index.xml`

 ### Twitter